gwen-interpreter/gwen/README.md

 to capture automation bindings and allow you to compose step definitions by mapping 'declarative' steps in features to 'imperative' steps in
 [@StepDef scenarios](https://github.com/gwen-interpreter/gwen/wiki/Meta-Features#composable-step-definitions)
-that perform operations through pre-programmed automation engines.
+that perform operations through prescribed DSLs in engines.

 ### Current Status